 Psychology Schools in Massachusetts

-- There are 60 colleges and universities with psychology degree programs in Massachusetts.
+- There are 61 not-for-profit colleges and universities with psychology degree programs in Massachusetts.1

-- 30 schools provide a master’s or advanced degree in psychology.
+- 31 schools offer a master’s or advanced degree in psychology.1

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at some of Massachusetts’s top colleges and universities.

 Schools in Massachusetts with Psychology Programs

 Traditional Undergraduate Programs

 Boston College offers students the opportunity to earn a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Students interested in pursuing a master’s degree may do so by completing a fifth year of study beyond the bachelor’s degree.
 Psychology majors in the BA program may opt for a concentration in clinical psychology with core concentration courses including clinical psychology and clinical fieldwork in psychology.
 Junior psychology majors are invited to complete an independent study while interested seniors may undertake a senior thesis.
 Psychology students may also spend an academic semester or a full academic year abroad during the junior year.

 Northeastern University allows undergraduates to earn a Bachelor of Science (BS) in Psychology at the Boston campus or online.
 The 160 credit program generally takes four years to complete and encompasses general college requirements – such as math, science, and English – in addition to psychology coursework.
 Major courses include statistics, infancy and childhood, personality, learning, sensation and perception, and social psychology.
 Psychology majors are also required to undertake research their senior year and are encouraged to complete an internship.
 With additional courses, students can pursue a Bachelor of Arts (BA) in Psychology rather than a BS.